-Our prevention methods and products, will save in maintenance costs as well as the costs the hospital incurs from HAI
+Our prevention methods and products, will save in maintenance costs as well as the costs the hospital incurs from Healthcare Associated Infections (HAI)

 Please call me so we can set up a time to present our solutions.

-We offer a wide range of products and services relating to healthcare and wellness.
-Learn more about the specialized garments and the products we manufacture that by turning to us, benefits your facility bottom line while protecting your employees and patients.
+We offer a wide range of products and services relating to healthcare and hospitality market.
+Learn more about the specialized garments and the products we manufacture that by turning to us, benefits your facility bottom line while protecting your employees, patients and customers.
 The infusion of special antimicrobials into our products, helps combat HAI while lasting as much as 100 washings.
 Browse through our website to find out how we can put you on a healthy track for life.

 HAI is the number 1 killer in the USA today – more than auto accidents and violence combined.
 Over 200 people die each YEAR from contracting in the hospital.
 Another 380,000+ from long term nursing homes also.
 Verify at the CDC.gov web site.
 A recent study published online in the American Journal of Infection Control has characterized risk factors for development of active methicillin-resistant Staphylococcus aureus (MRSA) infection among patients who are colonized with the bacteria at hospital admission.
 (1)

 Estimating the burden of healthcare-associated infections (HAIs) compared to other communicable diseases is an ongoing challenge given the need for good quality data on the incidence of these infections and the involved comorbidities.The included HAIs were healthcare-associated pneumonia (HAP), healthcare-associated urinary tract infection (HA UTI), surgical site infection (SSI), healthcare-associated Clostridium difficile infection (HA CDI), healthcare-associated neonatal sepsis, and healthcareassociated primary bloodstream infection (HA primary BSI).
 (2)